Skip to Content

 ORANGE COUNTY WHITE COLLAR CRIME LAWYER

-White Collar Crime Attorney in Orange County, CA
+White Collar Crime Defense in Orange County, CA

 White collar crimes are defined as illegal acts that are characterized by deceit, concealment, or violation of trust and that are not dependent upon the application or threat of physical force or violence.
 Since there is no violence or threat involved, white collar crimes are typically associated with corporate leaders, business owners, and companies themselves.
 This is where the name “white collar crime” originates, as it conjures visions of someone in a white button-up shirt.